-Student loans are financial aid funds that you must repay with interest.
+Federal student loans are financial aid funds that you must repay with interest.
 Loans are a helpful way to finance your college experience.
-However, please remember that you will be responsible for these at some point after graduation or if you become enrolled for less than 6 credits at Pace University at any time.
+However, please remember that you will be responsible for these at some point after graduation or if you become enrolled for less than 6 credits (half-time) at Pace University at any time.

 Important Things to Know About Federal Student Loans